 Finally, the guidelines call for less time sitting and more time moving throughout the day.

+It’s important to remember that getting any amount of physical exercise a day is better than getting none.
 People with chronic illnesses are encouraged to get the same amount of activity, but even if they can’t reach that goal, they should get as much activity as their abilities allow.

 The U.S. Department of Health and Human Services also suggests starting a new physical activity regimen slowly, building up to your goal, and choosing activities that are appropriate for your fitness level.